This post may contain affiliate links. Please read my disclosure policy for more details.

 - Toss in carrots and lentils.

-- Add broth, herbs, tomato paste, seasoning.
+- Add broth, herbs, tomato paste, and seasoning.

-- Cook for about 25-30 mins until lentils and carrots are soft.
+- Cook for about 25-30 minutes until lentils and carrots are soft.

 - Stir in onion powder and lemon juice.

-- Optional step: for a creamier texture, let it cool slightly, blend 2 cups of the carrot lentil soup until smooth and add it back to the pot.
+- Optional step: for a creamier texture, let it cool slightly, blend 2 cups of the carrot lentil soup until smooth, and add it back to the pot.

 - Taste, adjust the seasoning if desired, and finish with fresh chopped parsley.

-- Serve with easy golden croutons, crusty bread or warm focaccia.
+- Serve with easy golden croutons, crusty bread, or warm focaccia.
 Enjoy!

-Recipe notes
+Recipe Notes

 Carrot lentil soup ingredients